BGuerrero825/Cyber-Notes/Offensive Security/Creating Custom Shellcode.md

 2. `call find_function`
 3. `xor ecx, ecx` : zero out
 4. `push ecx` : push uExitCode parameter tot the syscall, 0 meaning all good
-5. `push 0xffffffff` : push hProcess parameter, a -1 "pseudo-handle" (interpreted as the current process handle)
+5. `push 0xffffffff` : push hProcess parameter, a -1 "psuedo-handle" (interpreted as the current process handle)
-6. `call eax` : call TerminateProces using the returned VMA from find_function
+6. `call eax` : call TerminateProcess using the returned VMA from find_function

 `find_function_compare:`
 1. `cmp edx, [esp+0x24]` : compares the generated hash to the pre-gen hash on the stack